reality66/cart66-cloud-members/readme.txt

 == Changelog ==

+= Version 1.1.3 - 2/22/2016 =

+* Fix: Change CSS to properly show/hide elements when visitors are logged in/out of their Cart66 Cloud Membership accouts

 = Version 1.1.2 - 7/30/2015 =

 * Update: Dynamically include assets based on protocol in use to prevent mixed content over SSL